fastxml/fastxml/README.md

  * FastXml suppose the document was valid, and does not do full validation for best performance, just valid when necessary.
 For example, no validation for end tag, the first char of tag name etc.
- * FastXml focus on significant xml content, DECLARE, comments and DOCTYPE will be ignored.
+ * FastXml focus on significant xml content.
+DECLARE, comments and DOCTYPE will be ignored.
- * Text should not contain comments.
+ * Text content should not contain comments.
  * TagName should not contain white space, tab or newline
  * Attribute name should be close to '=', and '=' should be close to '\"'
  * Both tag name and attribute name can only contain ascii chars.
  * Namespace prefix is allowed, but no validation for namespace

-*(Beta version now, welcome to merge request or submit issues)*
+ *(welcome to merge request or submit issues)*

 # Why FastXml